 The Atlanta Public Schools Employee Handbook is designed to communicate the Atlanta Public Schools' (APS) major policies and procedures.
-The most current version of the Atlanta Public Schools Employee Handbook can be found in PDF format in the myAPS Employee Resource Center.
+The most current version of the Atlanta Public Schools Employee Handbook can be found in PDF format in the on the District website.
 This document is current as of the date noted in the lower left hand corner of each page.